jyosthna1/3D-cube-application/README.md

-# 3D-cube-controller-apllication: Interactive Web application for real-time rotation and state-persistence.
+# 3D-cube-controller-apllication: An Interactive 3D cube conroller built with Three.js, Node.js, MongoDB.

+##Features

+•	Real-time cube rotation and movement.
+•	State persistence using MongoDB.
+•	Responsive design with dynamic boundaries.
+•	RESTful API integration for state managment.

 project Description:
 In this project we are building the 3D cube.